Links

 If you receive the error message 'TypeError: Cannot read properties of undefined [reading 'message']', do not be alarmed.
 You can disregard this and use the cd test command to determine if a folder for your application was created in Visual Studio.

-Step 3: Open the app folder in Visual Studio
+Step 2: Open the app folder in Visual Studio

-Now, launch Visual Studio > select Open Folder from the sidebar on the left.
-You will be able to locate the application folder you provided in the previous step.
+1. Launch Visual Studio and select Open Folder from the sidebar on the left.

-The app manifest file, app.json, contains basic details about the app.
+• The app manifest file app.json contains basic details about the app:

 {